linnthit342/GitExe/README.md

-# Personal JavaScript and React Exercises
+#JavaScript Learning Playground

-This repository contains a collection of personal exercises and projects related to JavaScript and React.
-These exercises cover various topics and concepts, ranging from basic JavaScript syntax to more advanced React application development.
+Dive into my JavaScript learning journey!
+This repository houses a series of personal exercises and projects, touching on everything from fundamental JavaScript syntax to more advanced application development.

-## Contributing
+#Explore

+Navigate the Sample Folder to discover a variety of applications, each spotlighting different JavaScript concepts.

+#Contributing
-This repository is a collection of personal exercises and projects.

-Feel free to fork the repository and adapt the exercises or projects for your own use.
+This repository is a collection of personal exercises and projects, but feel free to fork it and customize the exercises to suit your needs.

----
+#Credits

+Many exercises are inspired by the IBM JavaScript course, modified to suit my learning path.

-Happy coding! 🚀
+Happy coding! 🚀 🚀